Israeli military strikes south Lebanon stoking fears of widening conflict

 Hezbollah chief Sayyed Hassan Nasrallah said in a televised speech on Wednesday that the killing of al-Arouri was “a major, dangerous crime about which we cannot be silent”.
 Hezbollah supports the Palestinian armed group.

-Al-Arouri’s funeral is set to be held in Beirut later on Thursday.

-Al Jazeera’s Imran Khan, reporting from Beirut on Thursday, said that the language coming from both Israel and Hezbollah suggests that neither side is willing to back down.
+He said that the language coming from both Israel and Hezbollah suggests that neither side is willing to back down.

-“With the killing of al-Arouri, Hezbollah will have to respond and will do so at a time and place of their choosing.
-But everybody is very concerned about what that response might look like … and what the Israeli retaliation to that will be,” he said.

 Nasrallah blamed Israel for the attack and offered his condolences to Hamas for what he called a “flagrant Israeli aggression”.